 This creamy parsnip and apple soup is a delicious one pot recipe with minimal ingredients, but loads of flavour!
 Garnished with fresh chives, it makes for one delicious lunch or side to dinner.

 This parsnip and apple soup is quite unique and really parsnip forward.
-I don’t mean ‘forward’ like this is some kinda hip, progressive recipe.
+I don’t mean “forward” like this is some kinda hip recipe.
 I’m definitely not that cool.

-What I mean is this parsnip apple soup is really ‘parsnipy’ (is that even a word??), you do get a little sweetness/tartness from the granny smith apples.
+What I mean is this parsnip apple soup is really parsnipy (is that even a word?), you do get a little sweetness and tartness from the Granny Smith apples.

 It’s kinda unassuming.

-- Made with only 10 ingredients that you probably already have on hand in your pantry and fridge.
+- This soup is made with only 10 ingredients that you probably already have on hand in your pantry and fridge.

-- Made in one pot for easy clean up.
+- Like most soup recipes, it’s made in one pot for easy cleanup.

 - Of course, it taste delicious!

-Parsnip looks quite similar to carrots.
+Parsnips looks quite similar to carrots.
 However, they have a distinct flavour, kinda grassy.
-When you eat parsnip, you know it.
-They’re a little sweeter than carrots, but can be cooked much in the same way you would cook carrots.
+When you eat parsnips, you know it.
+They’re a little sweeter than carrots but can be cooked much in the same way you would cook carrots.